davemo/blog.davemo.com/app/posts/2019-08-27-css-the-visual-state-machine.md

 </table>
 ```

 Aside from the svelte-specific things like the `{#each}` and `{#if}` blocks, this is probably close to what you might implement in any front-end or server-side templating solution.
 We've taken the list of potential states that we extracted from the mockup above and encoded them as conditional logic in our templates in order to achieve the desired result.
-The one special case we needed to account for was the non-interactive state "1 or more Selections Active"; to do this we defined a local variable in our JavaScript region called `hasSelection` which is defined using Sveltes [reactive declarations](https://svelte.dev/tutorial/reactive-declarations) as `$: hasSelection = users.some(u => u.selected)`.
+The one special case we needed to account for was the non-interactive state "1 or more Selections Active"; to do this we defined a local variable in our JavaScript region called `hasSelection` which is defined using Sveltes [reactive declarations](https://svelte.dev/tutorial/reactive-declarations) as

+> `$: hasSelection = users.some(u => u.selected)`

 Although the code above satisfies _most_ of the user experience (UX) as detailed in the mockup, there are two problems that shake out of an implementation like this that focuses on conditional logic in templates: